hashicorp/packer/website/source/docs/templates/configuration-templates.html.markdown

 *The values in parentheses are the abbreviated, or 24-hour clock values*

+Note that "-0700" is always formatted into "+0000" because `isotime` is always UTC time.

 Here are some example formated time, using the above format options:

 ``` {.liquid}